dreamerslab/ci.view/README.md

           - common/lang
           - common/tabs

-    # you can add more layout here, just follow the pattern above
+    # you can add more layouts here, just follow the pattern above

 > Add more css or js in different controller and action configs in `application/views/[controller name]/config.yml`